shreyaskamathkm/FTNet/README.md

 ## FTNet Model Weights

 Model weights are provided for ResNeXt50 and ResNeXt101.
+Note: if you use develop branch, then will have to download the rev-2 folder since it has been updated with the latest pytorch lightning package
 For user convenience, the Thermal Cityscape pretrained model and weights for all datasets are provided [here](https://tufts.box.com/s/deghum7pn6h25jn4sbdzqcjbzdt789ga).

 This link also provides the semantic maps generated during testing phase.